ZeyadEltaher/Back-End-For-User-Account-Management-System/README.md

-# The Logic of User Account Management System
+# The Logic For User Account Management System

 This Python backend project provides a simple yet secure user account management system.
 It handles user registration, login with password hashing, password updates, account deletion with backup, and account restoration using a MySQL database.